d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 :begin_tab:`pytorch`
-Because deep learning frameworks vary in how they inperpret gradients non-scalar tensors,
+Because deep learning frameworks vary in how they interpret gradients non-scalar tensors,
 PyTorch takes some steps to avoid confusion.
 Invoking `backward` on a non-scalar elicits an error